-Todd M. Feldman, an associate in Conroy Simberg’s Hollywood office, practices in the firm’s recovery and subrogation division and handles cases throughout the region.
+Todd M. Feldman, a partner in Conroy Simberg’s Hollywood office, practices in the firm’s recovery and subrogation division and handles cases throughout the region.
 Admitted to practice in all Florida state and federal courts, Todd concentrates in tort and insurance law, including professional and medical negligence, insurance coverage litigation, auto litigation, premises litigation and product liability.
 Prior to joining the firm, Todd handled cases in a wide range of practice areas, including, labor and employment defense, civil rights and police liability defense, contract disputes, and landlord/tenant matters.
-Active in several professional and civic organizations, Todd has been named a Florida Super Lawyers Rising Star every year since 2013.
+Active in several professional and civic organizations, Todd was selected as a Florida Super Lawyers Rising Star from 2013-2017.

 Admitted to Practice: